3Nigma/nelu-kernelu/readme.md

 # API
 Whenever a Notebook is started which targets this NodeJS kernel, a special `kernel` object is created and made available on each and every code cell.
 This object exposes kernel functionality into cell-space.

+## Getting the running user-name
+To get the current running user-name, just call `kernel.userName`.
+This is helpful to deduce the current user especially in hub-like (+ oAuth) environments.

 ## Logging messages
 can be achieved via doing a `kernel.print()` call passing in the `string` that you want shown underneath the cell like so: